 What Is a Franchise?

-Franchising is a business arrangement in which a company (franchisor) grants the right to undertake the business of marketing and selling products or providing services to an individual or group of individuals, using the franchisor’s business model.
+Franchising is a business arrangement in which a company (franchisor) grants the right to undertake the business of marketing and selling products or providing services to an individual or group of individuals using the franchisor’s business model.
+Some examples are Ace Hardware Stores and coffee franchise Dunkin’ Donuts.

 The business model, logo, and company name are among the rights sold in this type of business.
 In most cases, the franchisor requires that the business model and the pricing, business methods, and other specified factors of pricing remain the same.